 Sea buckthorn probably ranks in the world's top 20 most useful plants.

 Sea buckthorn is dioecious, meaning there are male and female plants.
 Only the female plants bear fruit.
 However,in order to achieve pollination, both male and female cultivars must be grown in the same area.
 Only a small number of male plants are needed, typically five to ten males per one hundred female plants.

 Please note that sea buckthorn sold as a hedging plant in conventional nurseries will generally be a random mix of unnamed male and female plants grown from seed, and will be very slow to bear fruit.
 The difference between named cultivars propagated vegetatively and random seed-grown plants is comparable to the difference between named cultivars of walnut or chestnut, and trees grown from seed.
 Although probably not a good choice if fruit production is the main objective, seed-grown sea buckthorn can be useful for planting on derelict industrial sites as nitrogen fixers, soil stabilisers/improvers and for biomass production (see below).

 The named cultivars of sea buckthorn sold here are of German origin and have been propagated specifically for high quality fruit production.
 They are more suitable for the Atlantic climate than Russian or Finnish named cultivars and will come into fruit early in life.

-Sea buckthorn grows into a large shrub and can be planted up to 5 meters apart.
-For a good fruiting hedge (as opposed to a tight wind-break), plant one to two meters apart in in double rows one and a half to two meters between each row.
+Sea buckthorn grows into a large shrub and can be planted up to 5 m apart.
+For a good fruiting hedge (as opposed to a tight wind-break), plant 1.5-2 m apart in in double rows with 1.5m between each row.